IsmaTIBU/LedType-detection/README.md

 # Real-Time Shape Detection with YOLO11

 A deep learning approach for detecting and classifying geometric shapes (squares and circles) in real-time using YOLO11 and custom-trained models.
 This implementation provides superior accuracy and robustness compared to traditional computer vision methods.
+This model was trained with an NVIDIA RTX A4000 using [RunPod.io](https://www.runpod.io/), a cloud computing platform that provides on-demand, affordable GPU instances for machine learning, AI training, inference, and other compute-intensive tasks.

 ## Features